An example driven introduction to probabilistic rough paths: Coupled algebraic structures

-This distinction makes a strong difference in the algebraic product and coproduct operations on Lions trees.
-Since we no longer have labels for distinguishing particles, we should clarify, when performing an operation, whether the hyperedges from two different trees (or forests) carry or do not carry the same particles.
-For the product, the rule is given by Definition \ref{definition:Lionsproduct} below, whose intuitive formulation is as follows: When multiplying two forests, the $h_{0}$-hyperedges are merged; all the others are kept separated.
-In other words, $h_{0}$-hyperedges of the two forests are implicitly understood as carrying the same particle (that is somehow tagged by a $0$) and all the other hyperedges are implicitly understood as carrying different particles (a non-$h_{0}$-hyperedge of the first forest carries a different particle from any other hyperedge of the second forest).
-The rationale for this definition is that particles in non-$h_{0}$-hyperedges ($h\in H$) are sampled out from the continuum, so there is no chance to sample out the same particle twice.
+When multiplying two Lions forests, the $h_{0}$-hyperedges are merged; all the others are kept separated.
+In other words, $h_{0}$-hyperedges of the two forests are implicitly understood as carrying the same particle (that is somehow tagged by a $0$) and all the other hyperedges are implicitly understood as carrying statistically independent particles (a non-$h_{0}$-hyperedge of the first forest carries an independent particle from any other hyperedge of the second forest).
+The rationale for this definition is that particles in non-$h_{0}$-hyperedges ($h\in H$) are sampled out from the cloud and each sample is independent of other samples.